 On its own right, the logarithmic sector of these critical massive gravities looks like an interesting topic of study, and much more seemingly remains to be unraveled from it.
 For example, it would be interesting to study the modular properties of $Z_{log} (\nu,q,\bar{q}; \mathbb{C}^2)$, and how the study contributes to the modular properties of $Z_{\rm{TMG}}$.
+This is the object of current investigation.
 It was also observed that the counting in the multi particle sector of $Z_{log} (\nu,q,\bar{q}; \mathbb{C}^2)$ can only be done correctly on the account of quantum groupoid (Hopf algebroid) coproducts \cite{yannick}.
-This will be discussed in an upcoming publication.
+This matter will be discussed in an upcoming publication.

 Lastly, the author would like to mention that the realization that the partition functions of critical massive gravities could be recast in terms of Bell polynomials must be credited to \cite{Bytsenko:2017byd,Bytsenko:2017czh}.
 Therefore, inspired by ideas from \cite{Bytsenko:2017byd,Bytsenko:2017czh,Bonora:2016nqc,Bytsenko:2016msy} where partition functions expressed in terms of Bell polynomials and recast into infinite products eventually lead to the construction of quantum group, knots and link invariants, it would be interesting to investigate how $Z_{log} (\nu,q,\bar{q}; \mathbb{C}^2)$ can be useful in the construction of topological invariants.